 - SERVING: Let the baked mazanec cool down.
 Place the finished bread on a platter and set it on the Easter table.
 Next to mazanec, arrange some spring flowers and colored Easter eggs.

 - Eat this delicious bread on its own for Easter morning or Easter brunch.
 In our family, we spread butter on it, and sometimes we add some jam or honey.
-A day or two old mazanec tastes greatly toasted in a frying pan with a knob of butter or dipped in white coffee.
+A day or two old mazanec tastes greatly toasted in a frying pan with a knob of butter or dipped in hot cocoa or white coffee.

 Nutritional estimate pro serving